michelmbem/AddyScript/docs/innerfunc.md

 # Inner functions

-At the time of writing this manual page, AddyScript has a set of 42 predefined functions.
+At the time of writing this manual page, AddyScript has a set of 43 predefined functions.
 We have already discovered some of them in the previous sections.
 Here is a more general overview of AddyScript's built-in functions:

 ## Utility functions

 * `any eval(string expression)` : evaluates the expression contained in the given string and returns its value.
 * `int hash(any first, ..more)` : combines the provided values to calculate their hash code.
-It accepts a maximum of 9 arguments.
+It accepts a maximum of nine arguments.
 Only the first argument is required; the others are optional.
+* `void exit(int code = 0)` : Exits the program with the given status code. **Note**: This will also terminate the host application.

 ## Conversion functions